malaybaku/VMagicMirror/docs/langs/_english/tips/change_textures.md

 * Pen, when pen tablet motion enabled: `pen.png`
 * Pen tablet, when pen tablet motion enabled: `pen_tablet.png`
 * Arcade stick parts: `arcade_stick.png`
+* Car steering: `car_handle.png`

 You do not have to put all of the images.
 Put files which you want to overwrite.

-For the gamepad and pen, see following uv template.
+For the gamepad and pen, see following UV template.
+Car steering model only supports single-colored image based texture replace.

 Other parts do not have UV template because those images are used as-is.
 First image in below shows the example to replace key and touch pad.

 After the setup, start `VMagicMirror.exe` to load the specified image.